MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

     You find the extensions in the **Applications** folder of the installation media (DVD).

     ```
-    Publish-NAVApp -ServerInstance BC150 -Path c:"\\vedfssrv01\DynNavFS\Ship\W1\Main\34737\W1DVD\Extensions\SalesAndInventoryForecast.app"
+    Publish-NAVApp -ServerInstance BC150 -Path "\\vedfssrv01\DynNavFS\Ship\W1\15.x\35926\W1DVD\Applications\SalesAndInventoryForecast\Source\SalesAndInventoryForecast.app"
     ```
 9. Publish the 3rd-party extensions that were used before upgrade.

     ```
-    Publish-NAVApp -ServerInstance BC150 -Path "C:\Users\jswymer\Documents\AL\My14Extension\Default publisher_My14Extension_1.0.0.3.app" -SkipVerification
+    Publish-NAVApp -ServerInstance BC150 -Path "C:\Users\jswymer\Documents\AL\My14Ext\Default publisher_My14Ext_1.0.0.0.app" -SkipVerification
     ```

-## Task 5: Synchronize and upgrade the tenants
+## Task 5: Synchronize the tenant

-In this task, you will complete two processes on the tenant: synchronizing and upgrading data.
-Synchronizing a tenant updates the database schema in a tenant database with any schema changes in the application database.
-The application database contains tables that define the application.
-The tenant database must contain the SQL Server tables that the application prescribes.
+In this task, you will synchronize the tenant's database schema any schema changes in the application database and extensions.
 Upgrading data updates the actual data that is stored in the tables of the tenant database to the schema changes that have been made to tables in application database.

 If you have a multitenant deployment, perform these steps for each tenant.